Cherry Ripe (painting): The painting

 The painting was commissioned in 1879 by William Luson Thomas, founder and editor of The Graphic.
 His four-year-old niece Edie (Edith) Ramage had attended a fancy-dress ball dressed as Penelope Boothby in the Reynolds portrait, and Thomas was so charmed he wanted to commemorate the event.
 The Graphic paid Millais 1,000 guineas for the commission, which figure presumably included the copyright, as in 1880 The Graphic offered a coloured reproduction of the image to subscribers.
 The print was very popular, becoming "a sentimental adornment in every Victorian and Edwardian nursery".

 The proprietors of The Graphic sold the painting to art dealer Charles J. Wertheimer.
 It then entered the collection of noted art collector Sir Joseph Robinson, and from there to various private collectors.

 Cherry Ripe was sold by Sotheby's in 2004, in their 'Important British Pictures' auction.
-The estimate was £800,000 to £1,200,000.
+The estimate was £800,000 to £1,200,000, and it sold for £1,000,000.